karpathy/nano-llama31/README.md

 I suspect this is because of PyTorch global use of random seed, and PyTorch layers like nn.Embedding and nn.Linear consume entropy from the (global) rng.
 While the reference code uses `init_method` of `lambda x: x`, i.e. a noop, not initializing, and therefore not consuming entropy.
 TODO chase down later.

+### finetuning

+Early draft of finetuning exists on Tiny Stories dataset, requires hacking the code to call `finetune` instead of `reference`.
+Requires quite a bit of VRAM atm, e.g. only training the RMSNorm still takes up a good chunk of my 80GB GPU.

+### todos

 TODOs:

 - get reference.py and llama31.py outputs to match exactly